The page provides (hopefully) quick solutions to common access problems

 - Click in the check box next to University of New England (AUSTRALIA) - Full-Text @ UNE.

-- Click on the cookies link below the Save button.
+- Click on the cookies link below the Save button for instructions on ensuring that you have enabled cookies.

 Problem: I am having problems using ebooks